ark-sys/Interceptor/README.md

 # WELCOME TO INTERCEPTOR

-A simple tracer base on Ptrace and a little bit of libelf.
+A simple tracer based on ptrace and a little bit of libelf.

 ## CONTEXT